-Women who were harassed have options.
+Women who were sexually harassed or violated have options.
 Learn yours.

 SEXUAL HARASSMENT IN THE WORKPLACE | # women empowerment

 This is just the beginning.
 Women are tired of this, and we won’t take it any longer.
 If you were harassed or abused at work you may have legal or other options, and it’s time to make use of them.